KimBitrus26/wallet-services/README.md

 * Wallet funding is **transactional** and ensures balance consistency.
 * Transactions record the `amount`, `balanceBefore`, `balanceAfter`, `description`, and `status`.
 * Idempotency key is pass via headers
+* Transfer must be in the same currency

 ## Features
 ### Wallet Management